Key information

 This module is all about helping you grow into a successful illustrator by asking questions and getting creative on your own.

-You'll learn to meet deadlines, fulfill requirements, master specialist software, and develop an authentic artistic brand that sizzles.
+You'll learn to meet deadlines, fulfil requirements, master specialist software, and develop an authentic artistic brand that sizzles.
 No drag here - just hands-on projects to refine technical skills while defining your signature style.

 This module sparks your creative blaze to thrive within the commercial landscape.
 Learn to adapt your gifts and wield a competitive edge when opportunity calls.